-The miniDSP 8x8 allows the user to create up to 4 preset memories for a quick reconfiguration of the processor.
+The miniSHARC Hd allows the user to create up to 4 preset memories for a quick reconfiguration of the processor.
 Under each configuration, all settings of the platform are saved.

-Placed at the top of the user interface, the use of configurations couldn't be easier.
-Simply toggle between configurations by clicking on the config button.
-The currently selected configuration
+Placed at the top of the user interface, simply toggle between configurations by clicking on the config button to reload a specific configuration.
+The currently selected configuration is highlighted in green as shown below for Config 1.